Does Stress Cause Acne? The Connection Between Stress and Breakouts

 Does Stress Really Cause Acne?

-• Excess oil production
+• Excess sebum (oil) production

 • Inflammation

-If you'd like to understand acne more broadly, read our guide on what causes acne .
+If you'd like to understand acne more broadly, read our guide on What Causes Acne? .

 Dermatologist's Insight

-How Stress Affects Your Skin
+How Stress May Affect Your Skin

-1. Increased Oil Production
+1. It May Influence Oil Production

-2. Increased Inflammation
+2. It May Influence Inflammation

 Stress often affects sleep patterns.